 How can I do that?

-Parents have the ability to enable restrictions for their student’s iPad.
+Parents have the ability to enable restrictions for their student’s iPad using the Screen Time functions.

 - Go to Settings.

-- Select General from the menu on the left.
+- Select Screen Time from the menu on the left.

 Follow the instructions to set your limitations.